WEHM: History

 WEHM signed on in 1993 at 96.7 MHz licensed in East Hampton to East Hampton Broadcasting.
-Its ownership was made up of majority owners Leonard Ackerman, a local attorney, and Mickey Shulhof, then Sony America chairman, with minority interest held by such notables as Billy Joel, Christie Brinkley and others.
-The station would sign on with an Adult Contemporary format, later changing to a AAA format which proved very successful.
+Its ownership was made up of majority owners Leonard Ackerman, a local attorney, and Mickey Schulhof, then Sony Corporation of America chairman, with minority interest held by such notables as Billy Joel, Christie Brinkley and others.
+The station would sign on with an adult contemporary format, later changing to an adult album alternative format which proved very successful.

 In 2000, then-owner AAA Entertainment obtained a construction permit for a new FM station at 92.9 MHz licensed to Southampton, New York.
 After several years of planning and development, the 92.9 frequency would sign on in June 2003 and would become WEHM's permanent home that July.
 At that time, the 96.7 frequency took the WHBE calls and took on a Bloomberg Radio format (a move reportedly done by the influence of Michael Bloomberg).

 The two WEHMs would be united in April 2006 when WHBE quietly moved up the dial from 96.7 to 96.9 MHz and began to simulcast WEHM's programming.
-WHBE changed their call letters to WEHN.
+WHBE changed its call letters to WEHN.

 On June 24, 2008, the FCC approved a change in WEHM's community of license from Southampton to Manorville.